 - The results of such testing can be submitted as evidence during an investigation.

-Section 12- Environmental Laboratories.
-The central government can establish environmental labs or declare existing labs as environmental labs.
+Section 12 allows the central government to establish environmental labs or declare existing labs as environmental labs.
 Such labs carry out all the testing of samples pertaining to any investigation under this Act.
 They also act as the official environmental referrers, for the central government.

 - The penalty for the contravention under this Act is imprisonment of 5 years, or fine of Rs.
 1 lakh or both.